 - Chickpea Flour or Whole Wheat Flour – although chickpea flour holds the cakes together more effectively

 - Oil for Pan Frying the Cakes

-With the food processor doing most of the work, these easy crabless crab cakes come together quick.
+With the food processor doing most of the work, these easy crabless crab cakes come together quickly.
 They can be made ahead for meal prep and are freezer friendly!
-Here’s how to make em’ (see recipe card for details):
+In summary, here’s how to make em’ (see recipe card for details):

 - First, in a food processor, add the artichokes and chickpeas.
 Pulse until chunky, then transfer into a large bowl.

 - Second, in the food processor, add 1/2 a green and red bell pepper.
 Add celery, green onion, and parsley.
 Process until minced.
 Transfer into the large bowl with the chickpea mixture.